 Know what the assessment means

 Understandably, you may be overwhelmed and nervous about the process.
 Being prepared can help you feel more confident throughout the assessment.
-Having an experienced family law lawyer on your team whose business it is to know the assessors, can also be of great advantage.
+Having an experienced family law lawyer on your team whose business it is to know the assessors, can also be of great advantage when preparing for a parenting assessment.